Quick Summary:

 12. WEKA

-Data engineers build data pipelines and help design data infrastructure.
+To offer excellent Data Engineering Services our Data Engineers build data pipelines and help design data infrastructure.
 They also work on algorithm development, making data more useful to companies.
 To build a rich data infrastructure, data engineers require a mix of programming languages, data management tools, and other tools for processing and analyzing data.
-Here is a list of top tools and technologies used by data engineers in 2022.
+Here is a list of top tools and technologies used by data engineers in 2026.

 1. Python